 In this cases, in Semi-Consolidated constructions use to be legal.
 And “legal”, because they were built with the proper building license, or because they were legalized after built.

 In these cases, then, the owner “consolidates” the ownership of the construction, but not the ownership of the land.
 So, the public administration cannot do anything against the construction, but the land may be affected by eventual parts of it to be given for urban infrastructures, or affected by urbanization charges.

 Typical problems that we may find in these properties are:

 - That to extend, or to build houses in plots inside these areas, the Town Hall may request to give some of the land to be used for the installation of public infrastructure (pedestrian areas, sewage connection, wiring of electric, gas, water, etc.)

 - That the owners are requested to pay part, or all, the expenses of urbanization of the area.

-So, if you are buying in areas like Benissa, Moraira, Calpe, Onda, surrounding Valencia, Vera, Almanzora Valley, Málaga, Costa del Sol, we recommend you take legal advice from experts in constructions law as TLACORP.
+So, if you are buying in areas like Castalla, Benissa, Moraira, Agost, Calpe, Javea, Denia, Benidoleig, Pego, Onda, surrounding Valencia (Lliria, Olocau, Montroy, Villamarxant, etc.), Vera, Almanzora Valley, Málaga, Costa del Sol, we recommend you take legal advice from experts in constructions law as TLACORP.